A Bible Study by Jack Kelley

 With these facts in view, it appears that the healing at Bethesda is meant to convey much more than meets the eye.
-The first clue as to what that might be comes with the fact that the man had been an invalid for 38 years.
+The first clue of what that might be comes from the fact that the man had been an invalid for 38 years.
 The only other time the phrase thirty-eight years appears in the Bible is in Deut.
 2:14 describing the length of time the Jews had spent in the wilderness where they received the Law.

 Bethesda means House of Mercy.
 Like the cripple, Israel needed someone to show them mercy in their hopeless condition.
 The Lord showed His mercy to the cripple and offered to do the same for Israel.

-Jesus told the healed cripple to stop sinning lest something worse should happen.
-He couldn’t have been speaking generally because He knew that if man could stop sinning altogether, he could save himself and wouldn’t need a Savior.
+Jesus told the healed cripple to stop sinning, lest something worse should happen.
+He couldn’t have been speaking generally because He knew that if we could stop sinning altogether, we could save ourselves and wouldn’t need a Savior.
 The Catch 22 wouldn’t exist.
 So He must have had a specific sin in mind.

 By working to keep the Law in an effort to save themselves, the Israelites were relying on their own righteousness, a sin.
 The Law was never meant to be a means of salvation, but to reveal the need for a Savior (Romans 3:20).
 In admonishing the cripple, He was also telling Israel to stop committing the sin of self-righteousness lest something worse should happen.
 And because they refused, it did.
-In the Lord’s time on Earth Israel was subordinate to Rome but still existed as a nation.
-38 years after the crucifixion Jerusalem was destroyed and soon after that Israel ceased to exist altogether.
+In the Lord’s time on Earth, Israel was subordinate to Rome but still existed as a nation.
+38 years after the crucifixion, Jerusalem was destroyed, and soon after, Israel ceased to exist altogether.

 So it looks as if this one crippled man was chosen to send a message to Israel, joining the Lord in acting out a parable.